84GHz/av-bootstrap-optimized/readme.txt

-=== WP Bootstrap Starter ===
+=== AV Bootstrap Optimized ===

-Tags: blog, custom-menu,  translation-ready,  e-commerce, theme-options, sticky-post, full-width-template
+Tags: no-bloat, bootstrap-native, blog, custom-menu,  translation-ready,  e-commerce, theme-options, sticky-post, full-width-template

 Copyright (c) 2020 by 84GHz (https://84ghz.de/)

 License: GNU General Public License v2.0
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 Custom Theme build for 84GHz,
-uses Bootstrap-Native-JS (no jquery) and custom compiled styles to be used with achtvier-blocks-optimized (Gutenberg) no sidebars no Hero/Headerbanners
+uses Bootstrap-Native-JS (no jquery) and 18K minified and custom-compiled bootstrap styles (91k minified) to be used with achtvier-blocks-optimized (Gutenberg)

+no sidebars
+no font awesome
+no Hero/Headerbanners
+no bloat
+(you are free to add them in a child theme)

 This theme will be an active project which we will update from time to time.
 Check this page regularly for the updates.